alncat/opusDSD/README.md

 | -o | followed by the filename of pose parameter used by our program|
 | --relion31 | include this argument if you are using star file from relion with version higher than 3.0|

-Next, you can prepare the ctf parameter file by executing:
+Next, you can convert STAR to the ctf pkl file by executing:

 ```
 python -m cryodrgn.commands.parse_ctf_star /work/consensus_data.star -D 320 --Apix 1.699 -o sp-ctf.pkl -o-g sp-grp.pkl --ps 0